My experience with Tourradar

 The Underground River truly is a river underground in a cave with all kinds of different bat, salamander, and other unique species only found inside the cave.

 Okay so the tour was supposed to end on day 4.
-However, I knew Palawan had some history and since I am a history buff I stayed behind while make returned to Manila since he had to work the next morning.
+However, I knew Palawan had some history and being a history buff I stayed behind while Mike returned to Manila since he had to work the next morning.
 I took a city tour of Puerto Princesa and Iwahig Prison.

 Tourradar vs. Doing it myself